jcornell616/jcornell616.github.io/docs/_posts/2023-01-12-Introduction-to-GSP.md

 ![shift-matrix](/../assets/img/gsp/shift-matrix.png?raw=true)

+*Figure 3: Truncated version of shift matrix*

 As can be seen below, the output $y_n$ is a shifted version of $x_n$.

 ![shift-plot](/../assets/img/gsp/shift-plot.png?raw=true)

+*Figure 4: Plots of original and shifted signals*

 ### Filter <a name="filter"></a>